TULiberalArts/Creative-Writing/pages/student-life.md

 # meta-data variables
 title: Student Life
 description: >-
   Learn from our writers-in-residence, write for the Journal of Modern Literature, listen in on the Duplessis Lecture series, join the Graduate English Association, apply for creative writing scholarships, or take part in a Philadelphia reading series as a Creative Writing student in the College of Liberal Arts at Temple University.
 keywords: 'Writer-in-Residence, Duplessis Lecture series, journal of modern literature, scholarships, graduate english association'
 # custom variables
-sidebar: false
 ---
 The Creative Writing MFA program encourages its students to get outside the classroom and find their inspiration everywhere they can.
 Students can work as editors and manuscript readers for our online literary journal, [_TINGE_ Magazine](#tinge-magazine), join the [Graduate English Association](#graduate-english-association), become a recipient of a [creative writing scholarship](#creative-writing-scholarships) or attend a number of [Philadelphia reading series](#local-philadelphia-reading-series).